Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 In \eqref{eq:stationary_metric}, the Euclidean time circle is fibred over a 3d spatial manifold with coordinates $x^i$ and metric $g_{ij}$.
-Functions $\sigma(x)$, $a_i(x)$, and $g_{ij}(x)$ are arbitrary smooth functions of the spatial coordinates ($i a_i$ is the Kaluza Klein gauge field).
+Functions $\sigma(x)$, $a_i(x)$, and $g_{ij}(x)$ are arbitrary smooth functions of the spatial coordinates ($i a_i$ is the Kaluza-Klein gauge field).

 As explained in \cite{Banerjee:2012iz, Jensen:2012jh}, the Euclidean partition function of the field theory on this manifold can be expanded in a power series expansion in derivatives.
 This expansion takes the form